 Can I propose a new course to be housed at SoGES/as a GES course?

 What in-kind support does SoGES provide that should NOT be included in the budget plan?

-SoGES will provide in-kind support for meeting rooms, online hosting of resources developed, videography, video editing, development of communications materials, and other support as appropriate.
+SoGES will provide in-kind support for meeting rooms, online hosting of resources developed, videography, video editing, event planning and logistics, development of communications materials, and other support as appropriate.